 Obtaining a J-1 Visa

-Review the DS-2019 form issued by the International Center for accuracy.
+Once you receive your DS-2019, carefully review it for accuracy.
 If there are any errors, notify the International Center immediately.
 Do not pay the SEVIS fee if there is an error on your form.
-J-1 Student Interns will also receive a DS-7002 Form.
-Review that form for accuracy and keep it with your DS-2019 Form.
+Sign your form in blue ink.

 Contact Judy Mitchell at (805) 756-5837 if you have urgent questions about the visa process, or email email@example.com.